Cotalker/documentation/docs/documentation/automation/surveys/question_exec.md

 ---
 id: question_exec
-title: Question Code Automations
+title: Custom Code Question Automations
-sidebar_label: Question Code Automations
+sidebar_label: Custom Code Question
 ---
 import useBaseUrl from '@docusaurus/useBaseUrl'; import Highlight from '@theme/Highlight';

 <span className="hero__subtitle">

-_Program logic, retrieve data, and add automations on Survey Questions with JavaScript Code_
+_Program logic, retrieve data, and add customized automations on Survey Questions with JavaScript Code._

 </span>

 ## Overview {#overview}
-_Question Code Automations_ permit adding Javascript code to a survey question.
+_Custom Code Question Automations_ permit adding Javascript code to a survey question.
 These automations can be set using customized code logic to add validation processes, retrieve external data, automatically fill out survey questions, and much more.

 :::info
 - Custom code must be written in **JavaScript** using an asynchronous function.
 - The code runs on the client-side within a _sandbox_.
-- On the backend, _Question Code Automations_ are found in [COTQuestionExec](/docs/documentation/models/surveys/model_questionExec) objects.
-(Sometimes _Question Code Automations_ are referred to as _Question Exec_)
+- On the backend, _Custom Code Question Automations_ are found in [COTQuestionExec](/docs/documentation/models/surveys/model_questionExec) objects.
+(Sometimes _Custom Code Question Automations_ are referred to as _Question Exec_)
 :::

 ## Setup {#setup}